Adyen/adyen-flutter/README.md

 The Adyen Flutter package provides you with the building blocks to create a seamless checkout experience for your Android and iOS Flutter app.

-You can integrate in two ways:
+You can integrate in several ways:

 - Drop-in: An out-of-the-box solution that includes all available payment methods for shoppers to choose.
 This wrapper for the native iOS and Android Adyen Drop-in is the quickest way to accept payments in your app.
-- Card component: A dedicated card widget for shoppers to pay with a card.
-This is a wrapper for the native iOS and Android Adyen card Components.
+- Card Component: A dedicated card widget for shoppers to pay with a card.
+This is a wrapper for the native iOS and Android Adyen Card Components.
+- Google Pay Component: A widget that renders a Google Pay button.
+- Apple Pay Component: A widget that renders an Apple Pay button.

 |                                                             Android                                                              |                                                                iOS                                                                |
 |:--------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------:|